-Allison Lewis (long service awards)
+Allison Lewis (chair)

 Allison has been an ArtServe member since 2010, having been encouraged to attend her first festival by Andrew Pratt.
 She is a Methodist Local Preacher in the Stockport Circuit and enjoys using various arts and crafts when leading worship.
 Her particular interest is 'art in nature' and 'nature in art' incorporating a special interest in history and the Celtic tradition.
-She intends to learn to spin and weave, loves to practising calligraphy and having a 'good sing'.
+She intends to learn to spin and weave, loves practising calligraphy and having a 'good sing'.